AdobeDocs/asset-compute.en/help/using/test-custom-application.md

 ---
 # Test and debug a custom application {#test-debug-custom-worker}

-## Execute unit tests for a custom application {#test-custom-worker}
+## Run unit tests for a custom application {#test-custom-worker}

 Install [Docker Desktop](https://www.docker.com/get-started) on your machine.
-To test a custom worker, execute the following command at the root of the application:
+To test a custom worker, run the following command at the root of the application:

 ```bash
 $ aio app test